CalfinChoo/MKS21X-FinalProject/README.md

   - hallways connecting rooms added
   - made sprites odd numbered dimensions and minor tweaks to graphics
   - boss room fixed
+  - added enemies to the map
+  - made the enemies move randomly
+  - made sure that resizing the screen doesn't affect the enemies
 </p>